cardano-foundation/CIPs/CIP-treasury-contribution/CIP-treasury-contribution.md

 ## Specification

-The proposal refers to documents that decribe how and when the portion of rewards that goes to treasury is calculated and forwarded.
+The proposal refers to documents that describe how and when the portion of rewards that goes to treasury is calculated and forwarded.

 A. Proposed modifications to Shelley Ledger: Formal Cardano Ledger Spec.
 (SL-D5 v.0.2, 2019/10/08)